Frequently Asked CEaL Program Questions

 If I need help, where do I go?

 As a CEaL Program student, you can benefit from services offered at CCU.
-The following individuals are available to assist you: CEaL Peer Guides in your living area, tutors in CCU's Learning Assistance Centers and the assistant provost.
+The following individuals are available to assist you: CEaL Peer Guides in your living area, tutors in CCU's Tutoring and Learning Center and the assistant provost.
 You can also get help with your computer and technology through CCU's Student Computing Services.

 Do my parents have access to my college information?